 WordPress is a powerful and flexible website system.

-Yes, these themes come with a heap of (unnecessary) customisation options, and features, but also a heck of a lot of code to facilitate this, which clutters your site speed.
+Yes, these themes come with a heap of (unnecessary) customisation options and features, but also a heck of a lot of code to facilitate this, which clutters your site speed.

 Themes can also be sold by companies with hundreds and thousands to select from.
 Usually for around $29-99 per theme.
-But again, this comes with the risks!
+But again, this comes with risks!

 When purchasing something like this from a third party you never have any way of knowing how committed the theme developers are going to be in keeping that particular theme updated to the WordPress basic standards.
 They have the right to withdraw their product from the market.
-Leaving you with a site you an no longer update.
+Leaving you with a site you can no longer update.
 You make the purchase with this risk in mind, hence the tiny price.

-It’s as with anything, if you purchased a site for $59 it’s not likely to last as long as one that’s worth $3,000.
+It’s like anything, if you purchased a site for $59 it’s not likely to last as long as one that’s worth $3,000.
 But you could buy multiple sites for the $3,000 and hope one works out.
-And as long as you’re prepared to spend the hours to customise and modify it till it looks presentable each time you re-do it, then I personally envy the spare time you must have, but it could be a good compromise you’re willing to make to save money.
+And as long as you’re prepared to spend the hours to customise and modify it ’till it looks presentable each time you re-do it, then I personally envy the spare time you must have, but it could be a good compromise you’re willing to make to save money.

-Of course, more often than not they will not tell you they’re using a chunky theme, and will fob it off as a quality site and still attach a ‘quality site’ price tag to encourage you to think they put in the work, but don’t be fooled.
+Of course, more often than not, they will not tell you they’re using a chunky theme and will fob it off as a quality site and still attach a ‘quality site’ price tag to encourage you to think they put in the work, but don’t be fooled.
 This is unfortunately common in our industry.